Skip to content

 Severity

-The severity of symptoms varies greatly from patient to patient and can also fluctuate over time in individual cases.
-However, even those with “mild” symptoms are significantly restricted in their daily lives.
-They require longer periods of rest each day, are unable to engage in strenuous physical activity, and therefore have difficulty pursuing regular employment or attending school.
-Around 25% of patients with severe ME/CFS are confined to their homes and dependent on the help of others.
+The severity of the symptoms varies greatly from patient to patient and can also fluctuate over time in individual cases.
+However, even “mild” sufferers are considerably restricted in their everyday lives.
+They need longer periods of rest every day, are unable to perform strenuous physical activities and therefore have difficulty holding down a regular job or attending school.
+Around 25% of patients with severe ME/CFS are housebound and dependent on the help of others.

-Even basic activities such as preparing meals or doing laundry become difficult.
-Due to sensory overload, communication with friends and family or online activities are only possible for short periods of time each day.
-Finally, people with very severe ME/CFS are bedridden, unable to meet even their most basic needs, and require 24-hour care.
+Even basic activities such as preparing meals or doing the laundry become difficult.
+Due to sensory overload, communication with friends and family or online activities are only possible for a short time each day.
+Finally, people with very severe ME/CFS are bedridden, unable to meet even their most basic needs and dependent on 24-hour care.
 Conversation is impossible, and they often find themselves isolated in dimly lit rooms, surrounded by absolute silence, as any stimulation can trigger post-exertional malaise (PEM).

-Due to the high severity, chronic nature, and considerable prevalence of the disease, the global burden of ME/CFS is high, demonstrably twice that of HIV/AIDS and more than half that of breast cancer.
-However, when examining the allocation of funds in relation to the burden of disease, it is clear that ME/CFS is dramatically underfunded.
-Compared to the NIH’s analysis of funding distribution, ME/CFS receives only about 7% of the funding that would be appropriate for its disease burden.
+Due to the high severity, chronic nature of the disease and its considerable prevalence, the global disease burden of ME/CFS is high and has been shown to be twice that of HIV/AIDS and more than half that of breast cancer.
+However, an examination of resource allocation in relation to disease burden reveals that ME/CFS is dramatically underfunded.
+Compared to the NIH’s analysis of funding allocation, ME/CFS receives only about 7% of the funding that would be commensurate with its disease burden.
 This underscores the need for increased attention and support for ME/CFS research and care.

 A person peacefully sleeping with headphones resting on their head, surrounded by a calm and serene environment.